ClipCatalog logo ClipCatalog

 Yes.
 ClipCatalog uses SQLCipher to encrypt your entire catalog database with a random 256-bit key.
 The key is stored in your OS secure storage and can be escrowed (encrypted with your license key) for recovery after reinstalls.

-• On first startup, the app downloads AI models and supporting files (requires internet once).
+• On first startup, the app downloads AI models and supporting files.

-• Processing and searching your library happens 100% locally on your PC.
+• After setup, processing and search happen locally on your PC.

-• Your original video files are never modified, moved, or touched by ClipCatalog.
+• Your original video files are never modified, moved, or uploaded.

 • Windows only — available on Windows 10 and 11.